tommyettinger/colorful-gdx/README.md

 ### Describing Colors

-The `rgb`, `ipt_hq`, `oklab`, `hsluv`, and `cielab` packages have the same classes present for other color spaces, like those in `ipt`, plus an extra palette, `SimplePalette`, with a key extra feature.
+The `rgb`, `ipt_hq`, `oklab`, `hsluv`, and `cielab` packages have the same classes present for other color spaces, like those in `ipt` and `ycwcm`, plus an extra palette, `SimplePalette`, with a key extra feature.
 You can use the `SimplePalette.parseDescription(String)` method to describe a color with a combination of one or more (clearly-named) color names and optionally with adjectives like "light", "dull", "darker", or "richest".
 The predefined colors in SimplePalette for IPT_HQ can be previewed in